-2.1 General Information for Applicants
+2.[9]1 General Information for Applicants

-Nominations for appointment by the President to the Legislative and Judicial Branches, and to fill a vacancy in the Vice Presidency or for Chief of Staff, shall be publicized through the campus media and a notice in each academic building of The University of Texas - Pan American campus, on the University Center bulletin board, and outside the Student Government Association office indicating the following information at least five (5) class days prior to the filing deadline as set by the President:
+Nominations for appointment by the President to the Legislative and Judicial Branches, and to fill a vacancy in the Vice Presidency or for Chief of Staff [Atterney-General], shall be publicized through the campus media and[;] a notice in each academic building of The University of Texas - Pan American [Pan American University] campus, on the University Center bulletin board and [a-notice] outside the Student Government Association office indicating [the filing-deadline and] the following information at least five (5) class days prior to the filing deadline as set by the President:

-- 1. Position(s) available
+- 1. Position(s) available [to-file-for]

 - 2. How and where to file

-- 3. Filing deadline
+- 3. Filing [a] deadline

 - 4. General information on appointive position

-- 5. Any other information that may be necessary.
+- 5. Any other information that may be necessary